| PlasmaIntroduction

 to understand that gravity based models were codified

-before space travel and high powered telescopes.
+before space travel and high powered telescopes, when oil and gas provided lighting.
 Back

 of the universe ... and electrically sterile!
 Instead